Reducing the Amount of Waste

 Organic waste such as vegetable peels and garden trimmings can be composted in your garden instead of being thrown in the trash.

-We have a box of GE energy smart 75 CFLs that we use in our office.
-This particular CFL uses 20 watts of electricity to produce the same amount of light as a 75 watt incandescent light bulb and should last, on average, 12,000 hours.
-On the box it claims that each CFL will save us $66 over the course of its lifetime when compared to using the equivalent incandescent light bulb.
-To test this claim we did a quick calculation based on the real NJ electricity price at the time ($0.176 per kWh from PSEG)
+We have a box of Philips A19 LED light bulbs that we use in our office.
+This particular LED bulb uses 11 watts of electricity to produce the same amount of light as a 60 watt incandescent light bulb and should last, on average, 25,000 hours.
+We did a quick calculation based on the real NJ electricity price at the time ($0.176 per kWh from PSEG) to see how much we can expect to save by purchasing this LED bulb.

-A 75W incandescent light bulb operating for 12,000 hours will consume 900 kWh of electricity.
+A 60W incandescent light bulb operating for 25,000 hours will consume 1500 kWh of electricity.

-Switching to using energy saving light bulbs will not only save you money on your electricity bill but because a compact fluorescent light bulb (CFL) lasts up to ten times longer than a traditional incandescent light bulb they will need replacing less often, resulting in a reduction in both packaging waste and the number of light bulbs that end up in the trash.
+Switching to using energy saving light bulbs will not only save you money on your electricity bill but because a light emitting diode bulb or a compact fluorescent light bulb (CFL) lasts up to 25 times longer than a traditional incandescent light bulb they will need replacing less often, resulting in a reduction in both packaging waste and the number of light bulbs that end up in the trash.

 - New developments in energy efficient lighting are being made each year.
 One business in New York has developed a revolutionary new type of light bulb that uses Electron Stimulated Luminescence technology which they say has a better quality of light that CFL's and no toxic chemcials.